Dre Campbell Farm

 Pests that Fruit Bagging Protects Against

-Fruit bagging serves as a formidable defense against a variety of pests that pose a threat to fruit crops.
+Fruit bagging is a formidable defense against a variety of pests that threaten fruit crops.
 Some common pests that this method protects against include:

 Insects